miguelibero/eventually/README.md

 ## data loaders

 The library implements some classes to load data asyncronously.
+The data is stored in a vector `std::unique_ptr` and we use move semantics to prevent from copying it.

 ```c++
 file_data_loader loader;